learn-co-students/nyc04-seng-ft-011121/10-intro-to-web/README.md

 * What is a server?
 What is a client?

 * What is the request / response cycle?
+    - Client makes a request
+    - Server serves up the response

 * With a client and server, which makes the request?
 Which sends the response?